 Another challenge is just how long Tupperware lasts for.
 This makes a great selling point for the products but does mean that people don’t need to replace them all that often.
 Many people would still find more that they need to buy.
 Even so, it’s always easier to get repeat sales on consumable products.

 For that matter, your potential audience may already have most or all of the home storage items that they need.
 That could mean that you get a handful of sales from them rather than consistent purchases.

-There are three main ranks to go through within the company, which are Consultant, Manager and Director.
+There are three main ranks to go through within the company, which are Consultant, Manager, and Director.
 The latter two each have various levels and those offer progressively more bonuses.

 At the Manager ranks, members earn commissions on their own sales and bonuses based on sales from their team.
 Those bonuses range from 2% to 4%, depending on the specific level.
 The Director rank has a different structure, where the calculation for bonuses is more complicated.
-This includes being able to earn 6-8% of 75% the team’s sales as a bonus.
+This includes being able to earn 6-8% of 75% of the team’s sales as a bonus.

 This is just a very rough overview, as the various levels within the ranks have their own complexities and requirements.
 Likewise, the bonuses vary and your income potential would as well.